-The initial public offering price is \$10.00 per share.
-The shares have been approved for quotation on the Nasdaq National Market under the symbol "LQDT."
+We anticipate that the initial public offering price will be between \$9.00 and \$11.00 per share.
+We have applied to list our common stock on the Nasdaq National Market under the symbol "LQDT."

 Investing in our common stock involves risk.
 See "Risk Factors" beginning on page 11.